 Part C is not a separate benefit.
-Instead, it's an optional program that lets most beneficiaries who are enrolled in both Part A and Part B choose to receive their services through Medicareapproved, private-sector health plans called Medicare Advantage instead of from Original Medicare.
+Instead, it's an optional program that lets most beneficiaries who are enrolled in both Part A and Part B choose to receive their services through Medicare-approved, private-sector health plans called Medicare Advantage instead of from Original Medicare.

 Each plan will bundle together the services of Part A and Part B, and will often add other benefits.
-For example, in 2024, 97% of beneficiaries were in plans with prescription drug coverage, so you do not need to buy a Part D policy.
-As for other extra benefits, in 2024, beneficiaries in Medicare Advantage plans received the following help: eye exams and/or glasses (99%), dental care (98%), hearing exams and/or aids (96%) and fitness (95%).
+For example, in 2022 87% of beneficiaries are in plans with prescription drug coverage, so you do not need to buy a Part D policy.
+As for other extra benefits, in 2022, beneficiaries in Medicare Advantage plans received the following help: vision (99%), hearing (98%), fitness (98%), telehealth (98%) and dental (96%).

-Three-quarters of beneficiaries pay no premium for their plan beyond the standard Medicare Part B premium.
+Yet nearly seven in ten beneficiaries pay no premium for their plan beyond the standard Medicare Part B premium.